-In this classic styles section, we include ballet, jazz, tap, contemporary and modern.
-Also, many of these dance studios include hip hop, fitness, gymnastics, acrobatics and other forms of movement.
-Furthermore, many studios offer dance lessons for kids in San Diego as well.
+In this ballet & classic styles section, we include jazz, tap, contemporary, modern, as well as ballet and other classical dance styles.
+In addition, many dance studios and schools offer hip hop, fitness, gymnastics, acrobatics and other types of dances too.
+Many dance studios in San Diego offer dance classes for kids, as well as adults.

-Ballroom dancing feature three categories of dance: social dance, performance dance and dancesport.
-The term ballroom is an umbrella term that includes most partner style dance genres.
-Additionally, these dance styles include International & American ballroom dance, swing, tango, salsa, club Latin (merengue, bachata, salsa), country western dancing, West Coast swing and other dance genres and styles.
+Ballroom dance features three categories including social dancing, performance dance and dancesport.
+Moreover, the term ballroom is an umbrella term that includes most partner style dance genres.
+Furthermore, these dance styles include International & American ballroom dance, swing, tango, salsa, club Latin (merengue, bachata, salsa), country western dancing, West Coast swing and other dance genres.

-Ballroom dance classes usually feature the classic American ballroom dances like waltz, foxtrot, tango, rumba & cha cha.
-Sometimes the dance genres are divided into Amerian smooth and rhythm dances.
-The smooth dances are the Viennese waltz, foxtrot, tango and waltz.
-The rhythm dances are the rumba, cha cha, mambo, East Coast swing, bolero and samba.
-The peabody is an older dance genre that is almost between a foxtrot and quickstep but isn’t included much in ballroom competitions or social dance parties.
+Ballroom dance classes often include the classic American ballroom smooth and rhythm dance genres: waltz, foxtrot, tango, rumba & cha cha.
+In addition, some classes may offer all the American smooth dances like the Viennese waltz, foxtrot, tango and slow waltz.
+Moreover, some dance courses may include all the American rhythm dances like the rumba, cha cha, mambo, East Coast swing, bolero and samba.
+Furthermore, the peabody is rarely included in group dance classes.
+The peabody is an early twentieth century dance that moves like a combination of foxtrot and quickstep.
+For the most part, it is seldom included in ballroom competitions, performances or dance socials.

-The American style ballroom dance genres are perfect for social dancing but they are included in competitions as well.
-The International style ballroom is better suited for dancesport but can be done socially tool.
-The two styles of ballroom dance have been fusing in the last couple of decades and, at times, look very similar.
+The American style ballroom dances are common at social dance venues, performances and at ballroom in dancesport.
+The International style ballroom dances are better suited for dancesport although they are popular in Europe.
+The two different styles of ballroom dancing have been fusing in the last couple of decades and, at times, look very similar, in my opinion.

 Mark Pablo & Yvonne Bello’s Argentine Tango Performance